Corvus Education Trust Aims and Values

 - To encourage the development of the finer motor skills and control in the class situation, e.g. handwriting practice, craft work.

 - To teach about making healthy life choices.

 - To learn (through the example set by all members of the school community) to develop generally acceptable values, to recognise and be guided by conscience, to learn the value of honesty and a sensible respect for authority.

 - To understand and respect the views of other people and to learn tolerance and understanding of people of other races, religions and ways of life.

-The staff and governors at Corvus Education Trust are committed to a policy of equality of opportunity and equality of regard for every learner.
+The staff and governors and trustees at Corvus Education Trust are committed to a policy of equality of opportunity and equality of regard for every learner.

 We are aware of the physical, attitudinal, administrative and social barriers which could exclude groups or individuals from the full range of educational provisions, and seek to offer provision which is equally available to all.

 It is our belief that all pupils of this school have a right of access to opportunities regardless of ability, age, gender, physical ability, capability or characteristics, racial or ethnic group, religious beliefs and social background.

 No racist views or attitudes are tolerated at this school.

 We also believe that all pupils should be encouraged to understand the implications of equal opportunity and regard and should be challenged to dispel the ignorance and distrust which breeds prejudice and discrimination.